Daniel-KM/Omeka-S-module-Mirador/README.md

 * Access to IIIF images

-Mirador is based on IIIF, so an image server compliant with this protocol is required to use it.
-So, install the module [Image Server] if needed.
+Mirador is based on IIIF, so the images should be available through an image server compliant with this protocol.
+So for you own images, you need either [Cantaloupe] or [IIP Image] or the module [Image Server].

-If you need to display big images (bigger than 1 to 10 MB according to your server, your network, and your users), use an external image server, or create tiles with [Image Server].
+With [Image Server], if you need to display big images (bigger than 1 to 10 MB according to your server, your network, and your users), you need to create tiles.
 The tiling means that big images like maps and deep paintings, and any other images, are converted into tiles in order to load and zoom them instantly.

 Usage